Ebazhanov/linkedin-skill-assessments-quizzes/adobe-lightroom/adobe-lightroom-quiz.md

 ![Suppose, as shown here, that you see no folders in the Folders list despite knowing some have been imported.
 How can you fix this?](images/Q31.png)

 - [ ] Double-click the disclosure triangle next to a drive's name.
-- [ ] Double-click the disclosure triangle next to the Folders label.
+- [ ] Double-click the disclosure triangle next to the Folder label.
 - [x] Click the X on the Folders search box to clear the filtered view.
 - [ ] Reimport the folders.